Media and Artistic Research (MA, MFA, PhD)

 What Can You Do with a Media and Artistic Research Degree?

-Our graduates have obtained positions including: Professor at the University of the Arts, London UK; Musical Director, Shakespeare on the Saskatchewan; Director, Mispon Indigenous Film Festival; Host of CBC Radio One’s Saskatoon Morning; Associate, AKA Artist Run Centre; and positions at arts granting agencies.
+Our graduates are now working in Saskatchewan and beyond as: Professor at Woosong University, South Korea and the University of the Arts, London UK; Curator, Mackenzie Art Gallery; Curator of Indigenous Cultural Heritage, Royal Saskatchewan Museum; Technical Director, Darke Hall; Musical Director, Shakespeare on the Saskatchewan; Director, Mispon Indigenous Film Festival; Host of CBC Radio One’s Saskatoon Morning; Associate, AKA Artist Run Centre.